rasmartins/typemux/examples/openapi-import/README.md

 ### 7. Descriptions and Documentation

-All descriptions from OpenAPI are preserved as comments in TypeMux:
+All descriptions from OpenAPI are preserved as comments in TypeMUX:

 ```yaml
 description: |